-- Brush and floss twice a day.
+- Ensure your child brushes for 2 minutes 2 times a day and flosses twice a day.
 If instructed by your dentist, introduce a fluoride rinse to offer extra protection for children ages six or older.

 Make Dental Visits Fun

-- Regular dental visits will enable your child to develop a sense of familiarity and comfort with the dental team and practice as well as provide vital preventive care necessary for a healthy smile.
+- Regular dental visits will enable your child to develop a sense of familiarity and comfort with the dental team.
+These visits will also include vital preventive care necessary for a healthy smile.

 - Reading can have a soothing and calming effect on your child.
 Bring their favorite book to read to them during their dental appointment.